 That is the paradox in these nine words.
 They are simple words, making a simple point that most people understand easily.
-In fact, most executives believe in their hearts they are following this prescription (many are not - a story for another day).
+In fact, most executives believe in their hearts they are following this prescription (but many are not - a story for another day).

-But the reality is there is a lot of complexity in applying this simple nine-word prescription.
+The reality is there is a lot of complexity in applying this simple nine-word prescription.
 Ironically, the most complex part of it – knowing the customer - looks on the surface to be the easiest.
-However, in the face of endless internal and external pressures that distract from the uncertain task of understanding customer needs, customer-focus fizzles more often than not.
+However, in the face of endless internal and external pressures that distract from the uncertain task of understanding customer needs, customer focus fizzles more often than not.

 To illustrate the notion, I drew three circles:

 I expected yet another polite nod.
-Instead, this student seemed to light up with the insight about competitive advantage and, perhaps, how to explain it to others.
+Instead, this student seemed to light up with more insight about competitive advantage and, perhaps, how to explain it to others.

 When I later took over the core marketing course in the Executive MBA program, I decided to get some data.
 I organized the course around a growth strategy project.
-That project involved diagnosing students’ growth cases with research about customer value visualized using this three circle Venn diagram.
+That project involved diagnosing students’ growth cases with research about customer value visualized using this three-circle Venn diagram model.